-REACH Alternative Education will follow the guidance detailed in Children Missing Education (2016) and Somerset Education Engagement Policy for Children Missing Education.
+REACH will follow the guidance detailed in Children Missing Education (2016), Working together to improve school attendance 2024 and Somerset Education Engagement Policy for Children Missing Education.
+We will comply with submitting attendance returns to the Local Authority within the agreed timescales.